Your IVR Should Delight Callers

 A Gartner report showed that executives believe that by 2022, 94% of companies expect to compete mostly on the basis of customer experience.

 When thinking about how to deliver a delightful experience to callers into your IVR, here are some best practices to keep in mind and well as the basics of how to make these best practices come to life…

 First, Are You Outsourcing Your Contact Center?

 We field a lot of questions from future customers trying to improve the IVR and other customer service automation of their contact center BPO.
 Depending on your vendor, their automation options may not be up to modern cloud-based IVR platforms.
 Our Managed CPaaS, the Compass Automation Platform can easily stand in front of your contact center vendors and not just better control the call flow but offer a full range of self-service options for your callers.
 Learn more about how we can become your IVR/automation department when you outsource your contact center.
 Otherwise, read on for a basic list of considerations when improving your existing IVR.

 1. Use Conversational Context

-The first time someone calls to order a pizza, sure – ask them their name and street address and phone number.
-Next time around, a good IVR will recognize your caller and the need to ask them their name, address, or phone number isn’t necessary because your IVR is so smart that it already knows!
-Perhaps the second time around, your IVR is asking “Do you want to order a double order of wings and a large pizza again?”
+The first time someone calls to order a pizza, sure – ask them their name and street address, and phone number.
+Next time around, a good IVR will recognize your caller, and the need to ask them their name, address, or phone number isn’t necessary because your IVR is so smart that it already knows!
+Perhaps the second time around, your IVR system is asking “Do you want to order a double order of wings and a large pizza again?”